namnc/pq_SA/README.md

 **How OMR helps**: Oblivious Message Retrieval (Liu & Tromer, 2021) lets the sender attach a detection clue to each note.
 An OMR server evaluates all clues under fully-homomorphic encryption (FHE) and returns an encrypted digest (~300-400 KB) containing pertinent **note IDs**.
 The recipient then fetches payloads using a padded request (always k_bar=50 notes, padding with random IDs) so the sidecar sees a constant-size request with no access pattern leak.
 The server learns nothing.

 **The catch**: A standard PVW detection clue with 128-bit post-quantum security is a lattice ciphertext — roughly **2 KB per note**.
 This is larger than the encrypted note itself.
-And the ciphertext must stay on calldata too — the recipient can't move it to blobs because they don't know which notes are theirs until the OMR digest arrives.
+And the ciphertext must stay on calldata too — the recipient can't simply move it to blobs without retrieval machinery (e.g., padded fetch or bulk forward), because they don't know which notes are theirs until the OMR digest arrives.

 ```
 Naive OMR: scanning is solved, but calldata gets worse